opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/spark.rst.txt

 By default, Spark allocates itself 1GB of RAM
 (see `Spark's configuration documentation <https://spark.apache.org/docs/latest/configuration.html#application-properties>`_).
-Analytics programs often need more RAM than this.
+Tumult Analytics programs often need more RAM than this.
 Usually, a program needs more RAM because:

 * the input data is large (10M rows or more)